mattykakes/mattykakesmakes-website/content/blog/writing-clear-requirements.md

 ## Implementation Requirements

-Implementation requirements define how the system should be built—specific technologies, tools, constraints, or design decisions that guide implementation.
+Implementation requirements define how the system should be built -- specific technologies, tools, constraints, or design decisions that guide implementation.
 They focus on technical details rather than high-level functionality.

 #### Examples:
 * `The data layer shall be implemented using PostgreSQL as the database.`